awbirdsall/popmodel/README.md

 # popmodel
 Python package to calculate the population of molecules in particular quantum states using a master equation approach.
-Designed for (and currently only usable) for excitation of the hydroxyl radical (OH) to one excited vibrational state and one excited electronic state, with two different lasers.
+Designed for (and currently only usable) for excitation of the hydroxyl radical (OH) to one excited vibrational state and one excited electronic state, with two different lasers, and up to four vibronic states being tracked.

 This represents a slow accumulation of calculations I've needed to do for a research project, and would need some work to become more generalized.